-- \boxtimes Search committees and in the hiring of new staff - \boxtimes Selection of reward and recognition programs - Standing hospital committees that address quality - \square Task forces
+Search committees and in the hiring of new staff

-The hospital shared the following public hospital performance information with the PFAC (check all apply): titut 32a.
-Complaints and serious events \Box Complaints and investigations reported to Department of Public Health (DPH) \Box Healthcare-Associated Infections (National Healthcare Safety Network) \Box Patient complaints to hospital Serious Reportable Events reported to Department of Public Health (DPH) 32b.
-Quality of care \Box High-risk surgeries (such as aortic valve replacement, pancreatic resection) \boxtimes Joint Commission Accreditation Quality Report (such as asthma care, immunization, stroke care) \Box Medicare Hospital Compare (such as complications, readmissions, medical imaging) Maternity care (such as C-sections, high risk deliveries) 32c.
-Resource use, patient satisfaction, and other \Box Inpatient care management (such as electronically ordering medicine, specially trained doctors for ICU patients) Patient experience/satisfaction scores (eg. HCAHPS - Hospital Consumer Assessment of Healthcare Providers and Systems) \boxtimes Resource use (such as length of stay, readmissions) □ Other (Please describe): ] n/a - the hospital did not share performance information with the PFAC - Skip to #35 33.]
-Please explain why the hospital shared only the data you checked in Q 32 above: In 2018 Boston Children's Hospital increased the level of transparency with respect to the Family Advisory Council.
+Selection of reward and recognition programs

+Standing hospital committees that address quality

+⊠ Task forces

+\square N/A - the PFAC members did not participate in any of these activities

+32. The hospital shared the following public hospital performance information with the PFAC (check all that apply):

+32a.
+Complaints and serious events

+Complaints and investigations reported to Department of Public Health (DPH)

+Healthcare-Associated Infections (National Healthcare Safety Network)

+□ Patient complaints to hospital

+Serious Reportable Events reported to Department of Public Health (DPH)

+32b.
+Quality of care

+High-risk surgeries (such as aortic valve replacement, pancreatic resection)

+Joint Commission Accreditation Quality Report (such as asthma care, immunization, stroke care)

+Medicare Hospital Compare (such as complications, readmissions, medical imaging)

+□ Maternity care (such as C-sections, high risk deliveries)

+32c.
+Resource use, patient satisfaction, and other

+□ Inpatient care management (such as electronically ordering medicine, specially trained doctors for ICU patients)

+Patient experience/satisfaction scores (eg. HCAHPS - Hospital Consumer Assessment of Healthcare Providers and Systems)

+Resource use (such as length of stay, readmissions)

+\Box Other (Please describe):

+\square N/A - the hospital did not share performance information with the PFAC - Skip to #35

+33. Please explain why the hospital shared only the data you checked in Q 32 above:

+In 2018 Boston Children's Hospital increased the level of transparency with respect to the Family Advisory Council.
 As an ongoing initiative, all FAC members sign a Non-Disclosure Agreement.
 Currently, patient experience data (e.g., Child HCAHPS, surveys, access) is being shared with the FAC as it pertains to experience measures that are driving bodies of work within the hospital (and for which FAC members are sought out to provide a family perspective).
 Currently, other information is available to members of the FAC as it is public information but is not proactively shared with the FAC currently, in large part, to avoid overload of our FAC members who are already volunteering in significant capacities.